kinda-gif/Non-IID-Data-Skew-Feature-Distribution-Skew/README.md

 # Feature Splitter

-A Python library for splitting Pandas DataFrames based on the column with the highest variance.
+A Python library for splitting datasets into sub-datasets based on Feature Distribution Skew, using the column with the highest value differentiation.
+Offers tools for skew analysis, visualization, and preprocessing.
+Compatible with Pandas, NumPy, and Scikit-learn.

 ## Installation